powerhousepro69/videoinfox/readme.md

 <br />

 ##### Reddit /Videoinfox for discussion.

+###  v3.4.08 Add: Error reporting when trying to set the Default List as a User Set List.

+MSG: The Default List can't be a User Set List.
+Only user created lists.

+Add: Download Queue removes any blank lines in each list in the queue before processing.

 ###  v3.4.07 Add: Show Message when Set User List is slected in Yt-dlp >>> Download List.